ItzBlitz98/nuvola-app-digitally-imported/README.md

-Plug.dj for Nuvola Player 3
+Digitally Imported for Nuvola Player 3
 ===============================

-Integration of [plug.dj](https://plug.dj) into your linux desktop via [Nuvola Player](https://github.com/tiliado/nuvolaplayer).
+Integration of [Digitally Imported](http://di.fm/) into your linux desktop via [Nuvola Player](https://github.com/tiliado/nuvolaplayer).

 Still needs some work but is functional.